-The psychological challenges of military training include anticipatory stress, time management pressure, conflict between teamwork and leadership roles, and performance evaluation.
-A combination of physical and mental strain with sleep and food restriction led to marked reductions in LH:FSH and testosterone in male Norwegian soldiers, which improved following administration of gonadotropin-releasing hormone (GnRH) but not a high-caloric diet, suggesting higher suppression of the HPG axis.
-Temporarily elevated cortisol concentrations were followed by hypocortisolism in the recovery phase.
-While derived in men, these observations indicate that the stress of military training could adversely affect female reproductive function.
+The psychological challenges of military training include anticipatory stress, time management pressure, conflict between teamwork and leadership roles, and performance evaluation.6 A combination of physical and mental strain with sleep and food restriction led to marked reductions in LH:FSH and testosterone in male Norwegian soldiers, which improved following administration of gonadotropin-releasing hormone (GnRH) but not a high-caloric diet, suggesting higher suppression of the HPG axis.
+Temporarily elevated cortisol concentrations were followed by hypocortisolism in the recovery phase.6 104 105 While derived in men, these observations indicate that the stress of military training could adversely affect female reproductive function.

-hypocortisolism in the recovery phase.
-While derived in men, these observations indicate that the stress of military training could adversely affect female reproductive function.
-A study of female US Military personnel revealed the presence of menstrual disorders was strongly associated with increased likelihood of stressful life events compared with matched civilians.
-This included amenorrhoea (OR 2.20, 95% CI 1.08 to 4.50) and abnormal cycle length (OR 3.42, 95% CI 1.12 to 10.50).
+A study of female US Military personnel revealed the presence of menstrual disorders was strongly associated with increased likelihood of stressful life events compared with matched civilians.89 This included amenorrhoea (OR 2.20, 95%) CI 1.08 to 4.50) and abnormal cycle length (OR 3.42, 95% CI 1.12 to 10.50).
 Women without exposure to a stressful life event were not at significantly altered risk.
 This study did not examine dietary, metabolic or biochemical parameters.
-Other factors associated with military training, which confer additional risk for reproductive dysfunction, include sleep

-Other factors associated with military training, which confer additional risk for reproductive dysfunction, include sleep restriction, extreme elemental exposure and musculoskeletal injury.
-These should not be dichotomised from energy availability.
-All can be seen to disrupt the HPA axis and gut peptides, but there is little high-quality, prospective research considering the contributions of such factors to the Triad, especially in the military (Table 3).
+Other factors associated with military training, which confer additional risk for reproductive dysfunction, include sleep restriction, extreme elemental exposure and musculoskeletal injury.6 106 These should not be dichotomised from energy availability.99 All can be seen to disrupt the HPA axis and gut peptides, but there is little high-quality, prospective research considering the contributions of such factors to the Triad, especially in the military (Table 3).

-Reproductive dysfunction in female athletes during intense exercise is preventable, suggesting that women should not be excluded per se from arduous training on the basis of their sex.
-Table 4 summarises potential mitigation
+Reproductive dysfunction in female athletes during intense exercise is preventable,107 suggesting that women should not be excluded per se from arduous training on the basis of their sex.5 17 108 Table 4 summarises potential mitigation

-Intervention Potential benefit Screening for disordered eating With the availability of eating behaviour screening questionnaires for athletes, screening for components of the Triad may be feasible and worthwhile.
+Intervention Potential benefit Screening for disordered eating With the availability of eating behaviour screening questionnaires for athletes, ^{83 84} screening for components of the Triad may be feasible and worthwhile.
 Increasing the ability of military trainers to identify disordered eating may be advisable.
-Psychological training Dispositional resilience (an attitude to succeed despite adversity) may protect against menstrual disturbance and psychological stress and anxiety, and with rapid screening available, it may be that specialised, targeted input to military training aimed at fostering this may be of benefit.
-Dietary education or manipulation Increased dietary intake can improve luteinising hormone pulsatility and dietary education can successfully improve dietary intake.
-A programme of education might reduce or prevent reproductive dysfunction in female military trainees.
-Protected time allotted for meals and sleep Protecting time for eating and rest might prevent the adverse effects associated with sleep deprivation and improve energy availability.
-Pretraining standards With more information about the nature of reproductive dysfunction in female military training and its long-term sequelae, it might be appropriate to amend selection standards, identifying women most at risk.
+Psychological training Dispositional resilience (an attitude to succeed despite adversity) may protect against menstrual disturbance and psychological stress and anxiety, 5 92 and with rapid screening available, 109 it may be that specialised, targeted input to military training aimed at fostering this may be of benefit.
+83 92 100 Dietary education or manipulation Increased dietary intake can improve luteinising hormone pulsatility 107 and dietary education can successfully improve dietary intake.
+110 A programme of education might reduce or prevent reproductive dysfunction in female military trainees.
+Protected time allotted for meals and sleep Protecting time for eating and rest might prevent the adverse effects associated with sleep deprivation 96 and improve energy availability.
+111 Pretraining standards With more information about the nature of reproductive dysfunction in female military training and its long-term sequelae, it might be appropriate to amend selection standards, identifying women most at risk.

-Table 4 Potential future interventions to reduce reproductive dusfunction and its sequelae in military training strategies that, if indicated, might enhance the effectiveness of training and safeguard the long-term well-being of servicewomen. $^{64}$ 92 100
+strategies that, if indicated, might enhance the effectiveness of training and safeguard the long-term well-being of servicewomen.
+64 92 100